-[Editor’s Note: This story originally appeared on March 2018 but has since been updated and republished.
+[Editor’s Note: This story originally appeared in March 2018 but has since been updated and republished.
 Some of the picks may no longer be recommended by the original author.]

 Analysts are ranked based on two crucial factors: success rate and average return-per-recommendation.
-Following top analysts is an easy way to identify stocks that experts believe have strong investing potential.
-That’s why I’m only including companies with a ‘Strong Buy’ top analyst consensus based on the past three months of ratings.
+Following top analysts is an easy way to identify stocks to buy that experts believe have strong investing potential.

-Using this consensus, investors can be reassured that these stocks are the crème-de-la-crème as far as the Street is concerned.
+Investors can be reassured that these stocks to buy are the crème-de-la-crème as far as the Street is concerned.

-Bearing this in mind, let’s dive in and take a closer look at the top 10 best stocks to buy right now:
+Bearing this in mind, let’s dive in and take a closer look at the top 10 best stocks to buy:

-10 Stocks That Are Screaming Buys: Facebook (FB)
+10 Names That Are Screaming Stocks to Buy: Facebook (FB)

-Looking at TipRanks best-performing analysts, FB stock is expected to see more upside, despite tremendous growth already, with prices spiking to $194.26.
+Looking at TipRanks best-performing analysts, FB stock is expected to see more upside, despite tremendous growth already.

-Meanwhile, top-100 analyst KeyBanc analyst Andy Hargreaves adds, “We believe this provides an opportunity to purchase above-average growth at Facebook for a price that is well below average.”
+Meanwhile, top-100 analyst KeyBanc analyst Andy Hargreaves added, “We believe this provides an opportunity to purchase above-average growth at Facebook for a price that is well below average.”

 He believes investors are heavily discounting FB’s growth prospects and extraordinary core momentum.
-His $245 price target suggests even greater upside potential with FB rising to $195.
+His $245 price target suggests even greater upside potential.

-One of the world’s largest aerospace companies, shares in Boeing (NYSE:BA) slipped last year on trade war fears, and BA dropped again after one of its planes — the 737 Max — malfunctioned.
+One of the world’s largest aerospace companies, Boeing (NYSE:BA) stock slipped last year on trade war fears, and BA dropped again after one of its planes — the 737 Max — malfunctioned.
 But Head of Research at Fundstrat Tom Lee believes the market overreacted.

-And in this case, despite all the trade war noise, I would recommend carefully considering Boeing right now.
-After all, BA stock has received 11“buy” ratings in the past four months, with three analysts on the sidelines.
-With a $436 average price target, upside potential stands at 38%.
-But some analysts are much more bullish than consensus.
+And in this case, despite all the trade war noise, I would recommend carefully considering Boeing.
+After all, BA stock has received 12“buy” ratings, with eight analysts on the sidelines.
+With a $420 average price target, upside potential stands at nearly 20%.

 Alexion Pharmaceuticals (ALXN)

 Alexion Pharmaceuticals (NASDAQ:ALXN) is a U.S. pharma company best known for its development of Soliris, a drug used to treat rare blood disorders.
-And top Oppenheimer analyst Hartaj Singh selected ALXN as his top stock to buy for February-March.
-Bear in mind this is a five-star analyst with a top-200 ranking on TipRanks (out of over 4,700).
+And Oppenheimer analyst Hartaj Singh selected ALXN as his top stock to buy.

-Singh is confident that Alexion can explode more than 40% from just $116 to $165.
-He says the stock’s risk/reward profile is oriented to the upside making this a top stock to invest in right now.
+Singh says the stock’s risk/reward profile is oriented to the upside making this a top stock to invest in right now.

 He concludes: “With a robust rare disease platform, a slowing yet cash-generating asset in Soliris, and two newly launched products in Strensiq and Kanuma, we believe that it is not a question of if, but rather when, the shares positively re-rate.”